-Fig. 1 shows the type of HR data analyzed, collected from healthy young athletes (n = 5).
+Fig. 1 shows the type of HR data analyzed, collected from healthy young athletes (n=5).
 The data display responses to changes in muscle work rate on a stationary bicycle during mostly aerobic exercise.
-Fig. 1A shows three separate exercise sessions with identical workload fluctuations about three different means.
+Fig. 1A shows 3 separate exercise sessions with identical watts fluctuations about 3 different means.
 With proper sleep, hydration, nutrition, and prevention from overheating, trained athletes can maintain the highest workload in Fig. 1 for hours and the lower and middle levels almost indefinitely.
-This ability requires robust efficiency: High workloads are sustained while robustly maintaining metabolic homeostasis, a particularly challenging goal in the case of the relatively large, metabolically demanding, and fragile human brain.
+This ability requires robust efficiency: high workloads are sustained while robustly maintaining metabolic homeostasis, a particularly challenging goal in the case of the relatively large, metabolically demanding, and fragile human brain.

-Whereas mean HR in Fig. 1A increases monotonically with workloads, both slow and fast fluctuations (i.e., HRV) in HR are saturating nonlinear functions of workloads, meaning that both high- and low-frequency HRV component goes down.
-Results from all subjects showed qualitatively similar nonlinearities (SI Appendix).
-We will argue that this saturating nonlinearity is the simplest and most fundamental example of change in HRV in response to stressors (11, 12, 25) [exercise in the experimental case, but in general also fatigue, dehydration, trauma, infection, even fear and anxiety (6-9, 11, 12, 25)].
+While mean HR in Fig. 1A increases monotonically with workloads, both slow and fast fluctuations (i.e. HRV) in HR are saturating nonlinear functions of workloads, meaning that both high and low frequency HRV component goes down.
+Results from all subjects showed qualitatively similar nonlinearities (see SI).
+We will argue that this saturating nonlinearity is the simplest and most fundamental example of change in HRV in response to stressors [11, 12, 23] (exercise in the experimental case, but in general also fatigue, dehydration, trauma, infection, even fear and anxiety [6-9, 11, 12, 23]).

-Physiologists have correlated HRV and autonomic tone (7, 11, 12, 14), and the (im)balance between sympathetic stimulation and parasympathetic withdrawal (12, 26-28).
-The alternation in autonomic control of HR (more sympathetic and less parasympathetic tone during exercise) serves as an obvious proximate cause for how the HRV changes as shown in Fig. 1, but the ultimate question remains as to why the system is implemented
+Physiologists have correlated HRV and autonomic tone [7, 11-13], and the (im)balance between sympathetic stimulation and parasympathetic withdrawal [12, 24-26].
+The alternation in autonomic control of HR (more sympathetic and less parasympathetic tone during exercise) serves as an obvious proximate cause for how the HRV changes as shown in Fig. 1, but the ultimate question remains as to why the system is implemented this way.
+It could be an evolutionary accident, or could follow from hard physiologic tradeoff requirements on cardiovascular control, as work in other systems suggests [1].
+Here, the explanation of HRV similarly involves hard physiological tradeoffs in robust efficiency and employs the mathematical tools necessary to make this explanation rigorous in the context of large measurement and modeling uncertainties.